adnammit/notes/csharp.md

 	Type type = typeof(T);
 }
 ```
-As a more complex example, check the signature of ToDictionary or any other Linq method.
+As a more complex example, check the signature of ToDictionary or any other LINQ method.

 ```csharp
 public static Dictionary<TKey, TSource> ToDictionary<TSource, TKey>(this IEnumerable<TSource> source, Func<TSource, TKey> keySelector);